Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab4.md

 ---

 ## Presupposition
 In this lab, we will not differ (process, thread) and (pcb, tcb).
-Because based on the presupposition, we can just create thread in kernel.
+Because based on the presupposition, we can just create kernel thread.

 ## Practices & Conclusion